SeunAdelekan/Kanary/README.md

 </dependency>
 ```

-## Non maven
+## Others
-For non-Maven use cases, you can download jars from bintray
+For other use cases, you can download jars from bintray

 ## Features